awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 **To turn on or turn off parallel query for a DB cluster with the AWS Management Console**

-1. Create a custom parameter group, as described in [Working with DB parameter groups and DB cluster parameter groups](USER_WorkingWithParamGroups.md)\.
+1. Create a custom parameter group, as described in [Working with parameter groups](USER_WorkingWithParamGroups.md)\.

 1. For Aurora MySQL 1\.23 and 2\.09 or higher: Update **aurora\_parallel\_query** to **1** \(turned on\) or **0** \(turned off\)\.
 For clusters where the parallel query feature is available, **aurora\_parallel\_query** is turned off by default\.